 Thompson’s fresh-presses small batches to produce a unique artisanal cider that is made from a blend of seven to 25 different apple varieties.
 Many of the blends include “heirloom” or “antique” varieties that have become rare.
 They add immeasurably to the overall flavor, aroma and body of our sweet cider.

-Thompson’s cider can only be purchased at the mill, which is open weekends beginning on the Saturday closest to the 20th of September through Thanksgiving Sunday.
+Thompson’s cider can only be purchased at the mill, which is open weekends beginning on the Saturday after Labor Day through Thanksgiving Sunday.
 We have maintained our tradition of being open on Thanksgiving Eve from 10am to 5:30pm and on Thanksgiving Day from 9am to 3pm.
 We sometimes make cider for Christmas if weather permits.
 If so, we’ll post it on the website.
 Visitors are welcome to watch the cider making on Saturdays from 10am until about 1pm.
 DECEMBER 2017 UPDATE: the cider mill will be open Saturdays & Sundays from 10am – 5pm through Saturday, December 23rd which will be the final day of the season–the mill will be closed on Sunday, December 24th for Christmas Eve.

 New Hard Cider